kaiorosa1/100-days-of-code/log-r4.md

 ### Day 20: December 12, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
-Finished the Advanced Javascript Section.
+Started the Advanced Javascript Section.
+(Control flow, ES5 and ES6, Advanced Functions)

 **Thoughts**: I'm feeling so anxious because of the results of the classes that I still need feedback.